 Nevertheless, when trapped inside a clogged pore, the bacteria is allowed to grow by digesting sebum.
 Biproducts of this digestion can irritate the pores, which leeds to inflammation and acne.

-Contrary to popular belief, natural oils provides huge skin health benefits for all skin types, not only for dry skin.
+Contrary to popular belief, botanical oils can provide amazing benefits for all skin types, not only for dry skin.

 Botanical oils differ widely regarding vitamin and antioxidant content, fatty acid composition and how well they are absorbed by the skin.